Hyukjoo-Lee/Hyukjoo-Lee.github.io_previous/_posts/2022-01-26-JavaScript_Node.js.markdown

 - For your app to stay organized and efficient, JS files need to have access to one another's contents when neccesary.

-- Each js files or folder containing a code library is called a <em>module</em>
+- Each js file or folder containing a code library is called a <em>module</em>

 ### npm

-- package manager for Node.js which is reponsible for managing the external packages in your application
+- Package manager for Node.js which is reponsible for managing the external packages in your application

 - Commands